FoundersFounders/door-services/README.md

 ## Mobile App

-Is an web app to send messages to slack bot for door and garage opening services.
+A web app to send messages to a slack bot for door and garage opening services.
-You can build a cordova app with it or use localy in your browser.
-In your cordova project make sure you are using cordova-plugin-whitelist and replace the token and username placeholders on app.js.